The #1 Leadership Development Goal

 We can clearly articulate the solution:

-“I need to stop talking; ask more questions; listen”
+“I need to stop talking (temporarily); ask more questions and just listen.”

 WE DON’T HAVE TO WAKE UP AND CROW EVERYDAY